China’s Long March 3B rocket successfully launches first Laotian satellite

 After liftoff, the rocket climbed vertically for just a few seconds until it started to pitch over and roll, heading southeast.
 Satellite separation occurred about 29 minutes after liftoff, at which time the spacecraft deployed its solar panels.
 Lastly, the satellite was placed into a geostationary transfer orbit (GTO), inclined 128.5 degrees East.

 LaoSat-1 is a communications satellite, built by the China Academy of Space Technology (CAST).
 It is based on the DFH-3 bus used often in Chinese navigation satellites for the BeiDou system.
-LaoSat-1 has a mass of more than 3.8 metric tons with a payload capacity up to 992 lbs (450 kg).
+LaoSat-1 has a mass of more than 3.8 metric tons with a payload capacity up to 992 pounds (450 kg).
 It is roughly the size of a car, with dimensions of 7.21 by 6.5 by 10.2 feet (2.2 by 2.0 by 3.1 meters), spanning 59 feet (18 meters) when its solar arrays are deployed.
 It features 14 extended C-band and 8 extended Ku-band transponders for various communication services.
 It is designed to be operational for up to 15 years.

 The satellite is designed to provide communication links for government works, television transmissions and a range of other telecommunication applications.
 It will be operated by the Laos National Authority for Science and Technology (NAST).
 All systems of the LaoSat-1 will be controlled by the Lao Satellite Station in Hadxayfong, Vientiane, which is staffed with 50 Lao nationals, and Chinese experts.